OpenNebula/docs/source/user/virtual_resource_management/vm_guide_2.rst

 You can manage your virtual machines using the :ref:`onevm command <cli>` or :ref:`Sunstone <sunstone>`.

-In Sunstone, you can easily instantiate currently defined :ref:`templates <vm_guide>` by clicking “New” on the Virtual Machines tab and manage the life cycle of the new instances
+In Sunstone, you can easily instantiate currently defined :ref:`templates <vm_guide>` by clicking ``New`` on the Virtual Machines tab and manage the life cycle of the new instances

 |image6|